-This programme is designed for UK and EU students whose school leaving qualifications do not allow admission to year one in engineering, physics, mathematics and computer science undergraduate programmes.This course is taught in exactly the same way as the H10Y course for international students and all students are taught together.
+This programme is designed for UK and EU students whose school leaving qualifications do not allow admission to year one in engineering, physics, mathematics or computer science undergraduate programmes.This course is taught in exactly the same way as the H10Y course for international students and all students are taught together.

 Students who successfully pass the Foundation Programme can progress onto one of a number of BEng/MEng and BSc/MSci degrees in the following departments/schools:

-* Progression onto K100, K240 and K230 courses is subject to submission of a successful portfolio in addition to meeting the normal Foundation progression criteria
+* Progression onto K100, K240 and K230 courses is subject to submission of a successful portfolio in addition to meeting the normal Foundation progression criteria.

-** Progression to degrees in the School of Mathematical Sciences is subject to additional requirements in mathematics modules
+** Progression to degrees in the School of Mathematical Sciences is subject to additional requirements in mathematics modules.

 Progression is subject to you having passed at the appropriate level during the Foundation Programme.